GOOJJJ/WeedNet-R/README.md

 ## Model

-The retinanet model uses a resnet backbone ([download link](https://pan.baidu.com/s/1tXSp3MfIGGoXWmgQi5zZhQ) psw：v4o1) You can set the depth of the resnet model using the --depth argument.
+The RetinaNet model uses a resnet backbone ([download link](https://pan.baidu.com/s/1tXSp3MfIGGoXWmgQi5zZhQ) psw：v4o1) You can set the depth of the Resnet model using the --depth argument.
 Depth must be one of 18, 34, 50, 101 or 152.
 Note that deeper models are more accurate but are slower and use more memory.

 ## Acknowledgements

 The original weed dataset source form [SugarBeets2016](http://www.ipb.uni-bonn.de/data/sugarbeets2016/)

-The base network retinanet from [pytorch-retinanet](https://github.com/yhenon/pytorch-retinanet)
+The base network RetinaNet from [pytorch-retinanet](https://github.com/yhenon/pytorch-retinanet)

 ## Examples